That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 2. Link directly to your website.

-Do this where you have a call to action, which I covered earlier.
+Do this wherever you have a call to action, as covered earlier.

 Remember, the leads generated from SlideShares tend to be relatively high quality:

-- They’ve been far enough through the presentation to reach your call to action.
+- They’ve moved far enough through the presentation to reach your call to action

-- By the time they sign up they already know a bit about you and your business.
+- By the time they opt in they already have some familiarity with you and your business

 Build Authority and Credibility